technext/christmas-email/README.md

-Christmas Email -  A Responsive Christmas Email Template to increase your Christmas sells instantly!
+Christmas Email -  A Responsive Christmas Email Template
 ===============

 Impress your customer and get more sells with Christmas Email – A Responsive Christmas email template.
 Awesome graphics and amazing typography made it one of the best Responsive Christmas Email template.